Mission Hill, Boston: 19th century

 After the 1880s and the re-routing of the Muddy River by Frederick Law Olmsted, Huntington Avenue was joined from Parker Street to Brigham Circle, creating the Triangle District.
 (Maps from the time indicate that Huntington Avenue from Brigham Circle to the Brookline line was named Tremont Street.)

 Development began in earnest in the mid-19th century.
 In 1870, the Redemptorist Fathers built a humble wooden mission church that was replaced by an impressive Roxbury puddingstone structure in 1876.
 In 1910, dual-spires were added that now dominate the skyline.
 The church was elevated to basilica in 1954 by Pope Pius XII and is one of less than 100 in the United States.
 Officially named Our Lady of Perpetual Help after the icon of the same name, it is uniformly referred to as "Mission Church", even by its own parishioners.
 Due to a sloping foundation of this landmark, the west cross tops its tower at 215 ft; the other spire is two feet shorter.
 The length of the church is also 215 ft, presenting a perfect proportion.

 At one time, the Basilica was a campus of buildings; the Queen Anne style Sister's Convent and Grammar School (1888–1889, Henry Burns) and the Romanesque Revival St. Alphonsus Hall (1898, Franz Joseph Untersee) administered by the parish.
 The church closed Mission Church High School in 1992, but a parochial elementary school still remains.
 The sale of these buildings at 80–100 Smith Street allowed much of the church to be restored.
 The sold buildings are currently planned to be used for 'Basilica Court,' a 229-unit residential complex, developed by Weston Associates, Inc. The Hall was the club headquarters for the St. Alphonsus Association founded in 1900.
-It was the preeminent social and athletic Catholic men's organization for nearly 50 years and its 1000-seat theatre held many community, political, and theatrical events.
+It was the preeminent social and athletic Catholic men's organization for nearly 50 years and its 1000-seat theater held many community, political, and theatrical events.